Women in Qatar: Clothing and attire

 Women and men are expected to dress in a manner that is modest, but the dress code is generally driven by social customs and is more relaxed in comparison to other nations in the region.
-Qatari women generally wear customary dresses that include "long black robes" and black head cover "hijab", locally called bo'shiya.
-However, the more traditional Sunni Muslim clothing for women are the black colored body covering known as the abayah together with the black scarf used for covering their heads known as the shayla.
+Qatari women generally wear customary dresses that include "long black robes" known as abayahs and black head cover "hijab", locally called bo'shiya.
+Women may also use black scarf used for covering their heads known as the shayla in place of the bo'shiya.